|

 of the cavity-fighting chemical can result in overconsumption,

+particularly among young children.
 Page 78: Scientific attitudes toward

 fluoridation may be starting to shift in the country where

+the practice began.
 Page 79: But enamel fluorosis, except

 in the severest cases, has no health impact beyond lowered